Impact Claims Process

 The purview of the Conversion Impact Claims review process will be strictly limited to the courses that claimants will be required to fulfill under semesters, i.e., only those courses remaining to be fulfilled in meeting the students documented plan of study [IAP] as of the beginning of Fall Semester, 2013.

 Who is Eligible to Initiate a Conversion Impact Claim?

-Full-time students who entered RIT under quarter degree requirements and will complete those degree requirements by taking courses in the semester calendar are "eligible transition students".
+Full-time students who entered RIT under quarter degree requirements and will complete those degree requirements prior to the start of the fall semester 2015 by taking courses in the semester calendar are "eligible transition students".

 The following are NOT eligible:

 - First time, full-time freshman class of 2012 and beyond and transfer students entering in 2012-13 and beyond.
 These students have been admitted into RIT under semester program requirements.

 - Transition students who, at time of the preparation of their IAP [Individual Advisement Plan for transition to semesters] have not declared a major or who are enrolled in The University Studies Program.

 - Part-time students who will complete their degree requirements in the semester calendar.